Astroua/TurbuStat/README.md

 Optional:
  *   [signal-id](https://github.com/radio-astro-tools/signal-id) - Noise estimation in PPV cubes.
  *   [radio_beam](https://github.com/radio-astro-tools/radio_beam) - A class for handling radio beams and useful utilities.
 Used for noise estimation in signal-id
+ *   [emcee](http://dan.iel.fm/emcee/current/) - Affine Invariant MCMC.
+Used for fitting the size-line width relation in PCA.

 Credits